redsamg/a-song-a-day/README.md

 Any and all feedback is welcomed and appreciated!

-Oh, and I rely heavily on Spotify and Twilio to make this app run.
+I rely heavily on Spotify and Twilio to make this app run.
 Check them out, here: https://developer.spotify.com/, and here: https://www.twilio.com/console.